SAANN3/QtOpengl-try/README.md

 ```
 rectangles.append(new Rectangle(1000.0,0.5,1000.0,1.0,0.0,-10.0,0));
 ```
-Also at if you dislike red background you can change it in same function
+Also  if you dislike red background you can change it in same function
 ```
 glClearColor(1.0f, 0.2f, 0.2f, 1.0f);
 ```
 change values inside to your taste

-Also not having files in src folder and instead in root directory feels very weird to me

 # Movement
 Simply looking at one picture is quite boring, this means we should find a way to move around, right?